playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 # What is a UUID?

-Broadly speaking, a UUID is a numerical value of 128 bits that can be used to provide an indentification number to a resource.
+Broadly speaking, a UUID is a numerical value of 128 bits that can be used to provide an identification number to a resource.

 While there are multiple different kinds of UUIDs, which we'll touch on shortly, all UUID formats follow a few general ideas.